How to Create & Automate a Luxury Client Experience

 May Include: All marketing, from social media to blog posts, and especially newsletters

 Next, we have the Engagement Phase.
 In this phase, potential clients know about your business, but they haven’t contacted you just yet.
-Instead, they are getting to know you in their own way, such as following you on social media, signing up for your mailing list, or reading your blog.
+Instead, they are getting to know you in their own way, such as following you on social media, receiving your newsletters, or reading your blog.
 Have you ever digitally “stalked” someone you were thinking of hiring?
-I know I have.
+It’s a normal part of the vetting process.

-Someone who is referred to you may skip over this step and contact you directly, but even in those cases, I guarantee they’ll at least do their homework first by checking out your design firm online.
-Wouldn’t you do the same for such a high investment service?
+Someone who is referred to you may skip over this step and contact you directly, but even in those cases, most will do their homework first by checking out your design firm online.
+Wouldn’t you do the same with a professional you were considering hiring?

 Whether they are ready or not, the client experience at this stage largely depends on your marketing.
-I’ve talked about this phase of the client lifecycle extensively in past posts, so here’s a roundup of ways to do it well:
+We’ve talked about this phase of the client lifecycle extensively in past posts, so here’s a roundup of ways to do it well — but you certainly don’t have to tackle all of these!

 May Include: Email response, scheduling, priming the potential client for the call (such as a services overview PDF), discovery call